Image 1 of 1

 ISBN

-One of the leading exponents of the American street photography movement, photographer Gary Winogrand (1928-1984) combined improvisation, fluidity, appetite, energy and, above all, photographic instinct throughout his career.
-"The Animals" consists of 43 black-and-white photographs taken at the Central Park Zoo over a seven-year period, between 1962 and 1969.
-Published by the Museum of Modern Art, the photos were created with a wide-angle lens, the preferred style of photographer Gary Winogrand (1928-1984) from the 1960s onwards.
-Here, the zoo becomes a theater in which humans and animals, united in a form of symbiosis, bear witness to the comic drama of modern urban life.
+One of the leading figures of the American street photography movement, photographer Gary Winogrand (1928–1984) combined spontaneity, fluidity, curiosity, energy, and, above all, photographic instinct throughout his career.
+“The Animals” consists of 43 black-and-white photographs taken at the Central Park Zoo over a seven-year period, between 1962 and 1969.
+Published by the Museum of Modern Art, the photos were taken with a wide-angle lens, the preferred style of photographer Gary Winogrand (1928–1984) beginning in the 1960s.
+Here, the zoo becomes a stage where humans and animals, united in a form of symbiosis, bear witness to the comic drama of modern urban life.

 Published by The Museum of Modern Art, New York (2004)